cast-org/figuration/docs/utilities/spacing.md

 {% endhighlight %}

 ## Horizontal Centering
-Additionally, we also include an `.mx-auto` class for horizontally centering fixed-width block level content by setting the horizontal margins to `auto`.
+Additionally, we also include an `.mx-auto` class for horizontally centering fixed-width block level content&mdash; an element with `display: block;` and a defined `width`&mdash;by setting the horizontal margins to `auto`.

 <div class="cf-example">
   <div class="mx-auto" style="width: 200px; background-color: rgba(86,61,124,.15);">